 Homemade Gift Exchange

-Have everyone bring some sort of homemade gifts and swap those using one of the Christmas gift exchange games I mentioned above.
+Have all gift givers bring some sort of homemade gifts and swap those using one of the Christmas gift exchange games I mentioned above.
 Since these are more thoughtful gifts, this never have I ever gift exchange is a great game for swapping these gifts!

 If you’re going to have people bring edible goods, make sure to note any allergies people might have!
 And make sure to wrap the gifts regardless because the point when you open gifts to see what’s inside is the best!